 In order to reduce the system's energy consumption, we first need to reduce the number of writes to both STT-RAM and PCM.
 We performed experiments to compare the number of writes for NVM in baseline and proposed architectures.
 All values shown in figures \ref{fig2a} and \ref{fig2c} are normalized with the baseline-1 architecture.
 All values shown in figure \ref{fig2b} are normalized with the baseline-3 architecture.
 Baseline-2 gets fewer writes than the proposed architecture at LLC and PCM by 14.11\% and 7.84\%, as shown in figure \ref{fig2a}.
 Compared to baseline-1, the proposed gets 18.97\% fewer writes at the LLC and 10.66\% at the PCM, as shown in figure \ref{fig2a}.

 As shown in figure \ref{fig2c}, the proposed architecture consumes 17.56\% less energy than baseline-1 architecture and 4.93\% more energy than baseline-2 architecture.
-Because there are no power interruptions in this scenario, the proposed architecture consumes less energy than baseline-1 and more energy than baseline-2.
+Under a stable power supply scenario, the proposed architecture consumes less energy than baseline-1 and more energy than baseline-2.

 During a power failure, the proposed architecture backup only the contents of DBT and WBQ to LLC.
 The combined size of DBT and WBQ is approximately less or equal to 4 KB.
-As a result, we compared the proposed architecture to baseline-3 to see how baseline-3 performs in regular operations.
+As a result, we compared the proposed architecture to baseline-3 to see how it performs in normal operations.
 As shown in figure \ref{fig2b}, architecture-3 performs poorly compared to the proposed and baseline architectures.
 Compared to baseline-3, the proposed architecture takes 38.79\% less execution time during regular operation.
 Thus, using a small L1 size cache doesn't improve performance during a stable power supply.

 As shown in figure \ref{fig2b}, we compared architectures with LRW and LFW policies.
+As shown in table \ref{base}, the proposed architecture uses the LFW replacement policy, and the proposed using LRW architecture uses the LRW replacement policy instead of LFW.
 As shown in figure \ref{fig2b}, the proposed architecture takes 13.11\% less execution time than baseline-1 architecture and 5.10\% more execution time than baseline-2 architecture.
-The proposed architecture with the LFW policy performs better than the proposed architecture with the LRW policy.
+The proposed architecture with the LFW policy performs better than the architecture with the LRW policy.